dbasch/BIP38/README.md

 If you don't care about lot/sequence (if you don't know what they are, you don't care), just use -1 for the lot.
 That will cause those parameters to be ignored.

-   `BIP38.decrypt(password, encrypted key)` yields the decrypted get.
+`BIP38.encryptNoEC(password, encodedKey, isCompressed)` encrypts a known key.

-   Currently only encryptEC and decryptEC have been tested (and barely).
+`BIP38.decrypt(password, encryptedKey)` yields the decrypted get.

 ## Example: